 The arp (address resolution protocol) is a simple Windows network command-line utility used to view and manage the arp cache.
 The arp cache is a collection of IP and MAC addresses of devices on your local network that your computer knows about.
 This tool is typically used in troubleshooting network issues.

-The commands shown here are tested on Windows 8 but most will work in other versions of Windows as well.
+The commands shown here are tested on computer with Windows 8 but most will work in other versions of Windows as well.